Quick Start for Dosimetry Check and

 Select the Plan.
 Because this

-can select a default screen for a transverse, coronal, and sagittal image
+default screen for a transverse, coronal, and sagittal image through isocenter

-through isocenter or the center of an ROI.
+or the center of an ROI.
+You can always

 The program

-will attempt to find the files for the beams by looking for the beam name in
+will attempt to find the files for the beams by looking in the path:

-can change the label in the popup shown above.
+the label assigned above is the file name by default.
+You can change the label in the popup shown

 You can also

-manually select the field dose files for a beam and will have to do so if it
+manually select the fluence files for a beam and will have to do so if it was

 (thereafter select this plan to edit).